blackducksoftware/detect-ado/overview.md

 ## Overview ##

-The [Synopsys Detect](https://synopsys.atlassian.net/wiki/spaces/INTDOCS/pages/62423113/Synopsys+Detect) plugin for Azure DevOps (formerly known as Hub Detect) supports Software Composition Analysis (SCA: open source software detection).
-It is architected to seamlessly integrate Synopsys Detect with Azure DevOps build and release pipelines.
-Synopsys Detect makes it easier to set up and scan code bases using a variety of languages and package managers across different application security techniques.
+The [Black Duck Detect](https://blackduck.atlassian.net/wiki/spaces/INTDOCS/pages/62423113/Black+Duck+Detect) plugin for Azure DevOps (formerly known as Hub Detect) supports Software Composition Analysis (SCA: open source software detection).
+It is architected to seamlessly integrate Black Duck Detect with Azure DevOps build and release pipelines.
+Black Duck Detect makes it easier to set up and scan code bases using a variety of languages and package managers across different application security techniques.

-As a Synopsys and Azure DevOps user, Synopsys Detect Extension for Azure DevOps enables you to:
+As a Black Duck and Azure DevOps user, Black Duck Detect Extension for Azure DevOps enables you to:

 •	Run a component scan in an Azure DevOps job: